-3. Wall Mount Kit
+3.1.
+Wall Mount Option

 The Wall Mount Kit allows the cabinet to be fastened to a wall at any height.
-The mount is designed with a shelf so it can be mounted to the wall before attaching the cabinet.

-IMPORTANT: The Encompass Cabinet with batteries and wall mount can weigh up to 450 Lb.
+IMPORTANT: The Encompass Cabinet with batteries and wall mount can weigh up to 260 Lb.
 Wall structures can vary greatly.
 Add strengthening members as needed to support the weight and follow appropriate local codes.